 Geometry

-A description of the geometry rules that apply in a Product Specification should be included to give system implementors sufficient details of the spatial model that is used in the data product.
-For vector data the description should include a specification of which S-100 Level of Geometry is used in the Product Specification, as well as any exceptions to the rules as stated in S-100 Part 7, section 4.3.
-For coverage data there should be a description of which spatial model from Part 8 that is utilized, such as what type of grid is used for gridded data.
+A description of the geometry rules that apply in a Product Specification should be included to give system implementers sufficient details of the spatial model that is used in the data product.
+For vector data the description should include a specification of which S-100 Level of Geometry is used in the Product Specification, as well as any exceptions to the rules as stated in S-100 Part 7, clause 7-4.3.
+For coverage data there should be a description of which spatial model from S-100 Part 8 is utilized, such as what type of grid is used for gridded data.
 Any grid, point set or TIN structure rules and characteristics should be included, such as shown in the example in Table 5-3.